 When disasters occur, the county or state may provide a safe refuge in temporary emergency shelters.
 These shelters can be located in schools, churches, office buildings or other facilities.
 General population shelters are stocked with basic need essentials, such as food, water, and a warm place to sleep.
 Keep in mind, a shelter will not be able to provide the same level of comforts of home or a hotel.
-Shelters can be noisy, crowded, boring, short-staffed, and provide very little privacy.
+Shelters can be noisy, crowded, boring, short-staffed, and is not secure for personal items.
 If you are able, staying with friends or relatives is a better choice.
 Items to Bring to an Emergency Shelter:

-- Bring identification
+- Bring identification.

-- Important /insurance papers
+- Important /insurance papers.

-- Bring blankets/sleeping bags, pillows
+- Bring blankets/sleeping bags, pillows.

 - Bring baby supplies food, diapers, formula, medication, etc.

-- Bring cards/games/books to pass the hours
+- Bring cards/games/books to pass the hours.

-- Flashlights with extra batteries
+- Flashlights with extra batteries.

-- Cell phone and charger
+- Cell phone and charger.

 - Important phone numbers, i.e. family members, doctor, etc.

-- Prescription and emergency medication in original containers
+- Prescription and emergency medication in original containers.

-- Medical equipment, i.e. oxygen/wheelchair
+- Medical equipment, i.e. oxygen/wheelchair.

-- Extra clothing
+- Extra clothing.

-- Specialty snacks and juices for dietary needs
+- Specialty snacks and juices for dietary needs.

-- Hygiene supplies
+- Hygiene supplies.

-- Shower Shoes
+- Shower Shoes.

-- Basic snacks
+- Basic snacks.

-- Folding chairs
+- Folding chairs.

-- Other comfort items as needed
+- Other comfort items as needed.

-- Pets ONLY in carriers
+- Pets ONLY in carriers.

-- Pet leashes, food bowls
+- Pet leashes, food bowls.

-- Pet health records
+- Pet health records.

-- No alcohol, or illegal drugs are allowed in public shelters
+- No alcohol, or illegal drugs are allowed in public shelters.

+- Padlocks for securing items.